Jat reservation agitation: Beginning of violence

 On 18 February, 35 Biradari Sangharsh Samiti, a group claiming to represent 35 non-Jat castes organized a protest against the blockades imposed by Jats.
 They attacked a group of lawyers who were protesting against the JNU row, mistaking them for Jat protesters.
 The lawyers, who were from several castes, were injured in the clash.
 The lawyers initially retreated, but subsequently, a larger group of lawyers beat up the Samiti protesters.
 Following this incident, violence erupted in the state.
 The agitation turned into a clash between the Jats and the non-Jats.

 On the night of 18 February, when the police tried to open a blockade at Pandit Neki Ram Sharma Government College in Rohtak, some people threw stones at them.
 Following this, the police entered the hostels of Neki Ram College and Jat College, and allegedly beat them up.
-The police suprintendent claimed that the police only used a "mild cane-charge" after stones were pelted at the cops.
+The police superintendent claimed that the police only used a "mild cane-charge" after stones were pelted at the cops.
 However, students and professors at Neki Ram College claimed that the police entered the hostels at dinner-time, brutally beat the students after asking them if they were Jats, and threw Dal over them.

 The next day, Jat youth from nearby rural areas came to Rohtak in large numbers, and protested violently.
 The protesters blocked several roads, set vehicles to fire and damaged business establishments.
 A mob of 5000 people, mainly college students, clashed with the police, pelting stones at the office of Inspector General of Police.

 Escalation to riots

 In Rohtak district, Jat mob set fire to vehicles, shops and a petrol pump at Kalanaur.

 From Rohtak, the Jat violence spread to Jhajjar.
 On 20 February, the Jats allegedly burnt the shops belonging to Punjabis (Khatris) and Sainis.
-The security personnel deployed to control the violence opened fire, killing 3 Jat youths.
+The security personnel deployed to control the violence opened fire, killing 4 Jat youths.
 The Punjabis and Sainis later retaliated by vandalizing the Chhotu Ram dharamshala of the Jats.
 On 21 February, the Jats attacked the Chhavani Mohalla, where they targeted shops, vehicles and houses belonging to Sainis, Nais and other backward castes.
-Besides the 3 Jat youths killed earlier, 2 Sainis, a Kumhar and a Halwai were killed in the resulting violence.
+Besides the 4 Jat youths killed earlier, 7 Sainis, 1 Kumhar and 1 Halwai were killed by Jat in the resulting violence.
 A statue of Rao Tula Ram was also vandalized, resulting in protests from Ahirs.

 The protesters blocked highways and other roads in Chandigarh, Karnal, Kaithal and districts.
 Railway tracks in Panipat and Sonipat were damaged and uprooted at several places between New Delhi and Ambala.

 Violent incidents by Jats were reported at several places in the state: